top of page

 This garden is a space for ongoing student projects.
 Students from Lifestyle Nutrition are given the opportunity to rejuvenate the planter boxes with herbs to be incorporated into recipes or herbal tea.

 "We wanted to establish a warm and welcoming green area for students to potentially study and relax in.
-Additionally, we added various herbs to the garden for students to pick and use at their leisure to further promote the garden.
-We hope that the garden gets upgraded further with new pathways, sheltered seating and possibly a drinking fountain, things that we were not able to do due to time restraints and funding."
+Additionally, we added various herbs to the garden for students to pick and use at their leisure to further promote the garden."
 Students from Lifestyle Nutrition, 2023

 From the garden